 04 of 12

-Brush Up on Your Carpentry
+Brush up on Your Carpentry

 If you're planning on constructing a landscaped layout complete with trees, hills, cities, and roads, you'll first have to build the benchwork to support it.
 You can find books on building your benchwork at most local hobby stores that carry model railroad products.
-NTrak is a set of standards which N Scale clubs use to build modular layouts.Continue to 5 of 12 below.
+NTrak is a set of standards that N Scale clubs use to build modular layouts.Continue to 5 of 12 below.

 05 of 12